Doshinkyo/apachelogparser/README.md

 # Apache Log Parser

-A simple web-based tool for parsing Apache log files and displaying the results in a searchable, filterable table.
-Supports drag-and-drop file upload, column filtering, error highlighting, and CSV export.
+A simple web-based tool for parsing Apache log files and displaying the results in a filterable table that can be copied to the clipboard.
+Supports drag-and-drop file upload, column filtering, error highlighting, and CSV downloading of the resulting parsed data table as a csv file.

 ## Features